-Non-Disclosure of a criminal record means the lawful sealing of a person’s criminal record so that it may not be seen by persons outside of law enforcement.
+Non-Disclosure of a criminal record means the lawful sealing of a person’s criminal record so that persons outside of law enforcement may not see it.

 Non-Disclosure becomes possible after a defendant has completed his or her deferred adjudication/probationary program leading to criminal charges against them being dismissed per the guidelines of the defendant’s agreement with the court.